Joe7web/js-work-day-scheduler/README.md

 WHEN I scroll down
 THEN I am presented with timeblocks for standard business hours
+//create dayplanner type time block with sections for hours from  9-5.

 WHEN I view the timeblocks for that day